tirejs/tire/docs/tire.md

 <span class="us">.filter(object)</span> <span class="re">Tire</span>

 Extend Tire with custom filters.
-Inside the iterator function, this keyword refers to the current item.
+Inside the iterator function, the `this` keyword refers to the current item.
 If a string is given it will return all elements in the collection matching that selector.

 ```javascript
 // Returns all elements with the class `tire`